-As part of the consent process, the Health Plan or delegate shall explain the program and services, provide the member an opportunity to ask any questions, and provide adequate information to support the member in making an informed choice.
+As part of the consent process, the health plan or delegate shall explain the program and services, provide the member an opportunity to ask any questions, and provide adequate information to support the member in making an informed choice.
 The member shall be invited to engage any additional advocates of their choosing to participate in consent, assessment, and/or planning process.

-QI health plan or CIS provider are encouraged to obtain consent within have ten (10) business days after outreach has been authorized or initiated by the health plan.
+QI health plans and CIS providers are encouraged to obtain consent within ten (10) days after outreach has been authorized or initiated by the health plan.

-Signing of the consent form shall transition a member's CIS status from H2 (CIS - Contacted - Confirmed Eligible) to H5 (CIS - Housing Pre-Tenancy) or H6 (CIS- Housing Tenancy).
-The the QI member moves into H2 (CIS - Contacted - Confirmed Eligible) to locate and meet with QI member to obtain consent for CIS.
-Members who refuse to provide consent to participating in CIS shall be transitioned to a CIS status of H4 (CIS - Contacted - Eligible Refused).
+When the QI member moves into H2 (CIS - Confirmed Eligible), the plan (or authorized provider) may then locate and meet with QI member to obtain consent for CIS.
+Signing of the consent form shall transition a member's CIS status from H2 (CIS - Confirmed Eligible) to HC (CIS - Eligible Consented).
+HC should be used for eligible members who have signed a consent to participate in the program.
+These members are considered enrolled in CIS at time of consent.
+Then, members in status code HC can move to H5 (CIS - Housing Pre-Tenancy) or H6 (CIS - Housing Tenancy).
+Members who refuse to provide consent to participating in CIS shall be transitioned to a CIS status of H4 (CIS - Eligible Refused).
 The QI health plan shall capture all information on the consent form for reporting to MQD.

-Post-Consent Transition Period:
+6. Post-Consent Transition Period

-MQD recognizes that there is a period of transition post-consent during which the member is enrolled in CIS but awaiting completion of the HFA and/or CIS Assessment, the Health Action Plan (HAP) and/or CIS Housing Action Plan.
-To ensure continued member engagement, establish trust with the member, eliminate barriers to services and in preparation for the delivery of pre-tenancy and tenancy support services, preparatory activities which further the pursuit of stable housing may be delivered during this transition period under HCPCS code H0044.
+MQD recognizes that there is a period of transition post-consent during which the member is enrolled in CIS but awaiting completion of the HFA and/or CIS Assessment, the Health Action Plan (HAP) and/or CIS Action Plan.
+To ensure continued member engagement, establish trust, eliminate barriers to services and prepare for the delivery of pre-tenancy and tenancy support services, preparatory activities which further the pursuit of stable housing may be delivered during this transition period under HCPCS code H0044.